LGBTQ rights in Myanmar: Public attitudes

-LGBT activism
+LGBTQ activism

 Aung Myo Min is an openly gay man and has been involved in the All Burma Students Democratic Front (ABSDF).
 In 2005, he talked about his coming out process and the homophobia that exists, even with the pro-democracy opposition.
 Today, he is involved with exile Burma human rights organisations, including the Campaign for Lesbigay Rights in Burma.

 Equality Myanmar (ညီမျှခြင်း မြန်မာ) was founded in 2000 "with the goal of empowering the people of Myanmar through human rights education to engage in social transformation and promote a culture of human rights."

 In late June 2019, a young gay man, Kyaw Zin Win, working as a librarian at the Myanmar Imperial University in Yangon, died by suicide after continuous harassment and bullying from colleagues.
 More than 600 people attended his funeral, and a rainbow flag was wrapped around his coffin.
 The university has launched an investigation into the matter and has suspended three staff members.
 The Myanmar National Human Rights Commission (မြန်မာနိုင်ငံ အမျိုးသားလူ့အခွင့်အရေး ကော်မရှင်) has launched a separate investigation and has called for the enactment of anti-discrimination provisions.
 PinkNews reported that the issue had "prompted a national conversation" on LGBT issues in the country.

 Media

-Despite their criminalisation, LGBT people have become more visible in Burma, especially after political reforms.
+Despite their criminalisation, LGBTQ people have become more visible in Burma, especially after political reforms.
 Gay and lesbian couples freely cohabit in major cities like Yangon and Mandalay, though they are not legally allowed to marry.
 The increased media freedom has also allowed journalists to report on the gay and lesbian community.
 Same-sex couples have also been able to celebrate ceremonial marriages in major cities without any legal persecution.

 In 2003, FocusAsia (Star TV) aired a story about the nat kadaws.
 The "Utopia Guide to Cambodia, Laos, Myanmar & Vietnam" references "transgender shaman channeling spirits at Myanmar sacred festivals."

-In 2016, The Gemini was released and became the first LGBT film in the cinema of Myanmar.
+In 2016, The Gemini was released and became the first LGBTQ film in the cinema of Myanmar.
 The film openly railed against the Burmese homosexuality laws.

+Culture

+Moe Kyo Ngat Nge Lay Myar (မိုးကြိုးငှက်ငယ်လေးများ) is a Burmese queer theatre and performing troupe.
+They are a well-known traveling group featuring trans and queers performers.
+Established during the Ne Win regime, they are the earliest recorded queer performing troupe in Myanmar, often regarded as being responsible for raising public awareness and acceptance towards the LGBTQ community.
+They often perform at religious festivals across Myanmar.
+The 2025 short film Thunder Bird portrays Mommy Soe, a second generation leader of the trope.

 Events

 Burma celebrated its first gay pride in several cities around the country in 2012, to mark the International Day Against Homophobia, Biphobia and Transphobia.
-In 2018, officials gave permission for a public pride party.
+In 2018, officials permitted a public pride party.
 Almost 6,000 people showed up to the event, a rise from previous times.
 The number rose further to 10,000 the next day.